Codefiring/.vim/README.md

 # .vim
-My own auto init vim config files
+My own auto init vim config files.

+Please note that this repository now only support ubuntu version above 20.04.

 # Install

 First, you need to clone this repository to your machine through using git.

     git clone https://github.com/codefiring/.vim